turbot/pipes-docs/docs/accounts/tenant/advanced.md

 ## Authentication

 Pipes Enterprise supports multiple authentication methods, including Email, [SAML](/pipes/docs/accounts/tenant/authentication#saml), [GitHub](/pipes/docs/accounts/tenant/authentication#github), and [Google](/pipes/docs/accounts/tenant/authentication#google).
-The [Authentication](/pipes/docs/accounts/tenant/authentication) page allows you toenable, disable, and configure authentication methods, [trusted domains](/pipes/docs/accounts/tenant/authentication#trusted-login-domains) and other options.
+The [Authentication](/pipes/docs/accounts/tenant/authentication) page allows you to enable, disable, and configure authentication methods, [trusted domains](/pipes/docs/accounts/tenant/authentication#trusted-login-domains), and other options.

 To manage the authentication settings for your tenant, On the **Advanced** tab for your tenant, click **Authentication** from the left-hand menu.